smnorris/fwapg/docs/02_usage.md

  07EC002 | OMINECA RIVER ABOVE OSILINKA RIVER  | Omineca River  | t
 ```

-If this is good enough, the query can be adjusted to just return matches where the stream name matches:
+If this is good enough, the query can be adjusted to return only the stream within 100m where the point stream name matches the FWA stream name (according to `pg_trgm`):

 ```sql
 SELECT